CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 ## The mod isn't working?
 There's a few dependencies which BLT will prompt you to install after launching the game with Criminal Dawn.
 Download them, restart the game, and you should be good to go.
+You'll know if the mod is working because you should have a fresh save file and the main menu will be different.

 ## Why do I have hundreds of coins?
 After installing the mod for the first time you get given coins for achievement milestones.